mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 cp magisk_patched.img V10\ Pro_V1.0.1_V7/SP_Flash_Tool_exe_Windows_v5.1640.00.000/Firemware/boot.img
 {% endhighlight %}

+### Reflash using the SP Tool (again)

-# So, now we can reflash using the same SP Tool again (need only select the boot.img file, I guess)
+So, now we can reflash using the same SP Tool again (need only select the boot.img file, I guess)

-Press reset
+*  Press reset
-PowerButton 3 secs
+*  PowerButton 3 secs
-Boots with PhoenixOS logo - but straight back into Android desktop unchanged Load 'Terminal' from 360 store (!)
+*  Boots with PhoenixOS logo - but straight back into Android desktop unchanged
+*  Load `Terminal` from 360 store (!)
-Try 'su'  :: Magisk will offer to Grant Forever!
-SUCCESS!
+*  Try 'su'  :: Magisk will offer to Grant Forever!  *SUCCESS!*

+### All Done!

+Next steps :

-Install aptoid app using Chrome
+*  Install aptoid app using Chrome - this is an off-brand app store.
-Look for 'Google Play Services' in AptOid app
+*  Look for 'Google Play Services' in Aptoid app.
+It ought to be possible, since I see :

 >  yes exactly, I download aptoide apk from the official site,
 >  I installed it and search in aptoide the google play services,
 >  I press update and the google play services updated automatically without problems.

-Currently Google Play Store = 7.2.13
+*  Current version of Google Play Store = 7.2.13 = Old, but it's a start...

-(Kill 360 App - there was an annoying Ad)
+*  (Kill 360 App - there was an annoying Ad)
-(Kill WPS Mail - looks like junk)
+*  (Kill WPS Mail - looks like junk)

-Use Aptoid to install 'Google Play' v16.3.36-all
+*  After a reboot (or simply giving the machine some time to 'orient itself') can now use Aptoid to install 'Google Play' v16.3.36-all = Modern

-install 'ssh server' (has a folder-like icon) on tablet
+*  Install 'ssh server' (has a folder-like icon) on tablet

-# Do the unison thing
+*  Install `unison` (potentially another post)